 Our prototype framework has a number of features that subsequent work to develop ethical software frameworks may find useful to incorporate.
 Firstly, developing a software framework to work within an existing and widely used open source programming language such as R or python, can keep framework scope relatively narrow (making it more tractable to develop, maintain and learn) while readily leveraging and coherently integrate other modelling tools written in that language (e.g. the dependency libraries we list in Table 2).
 Secondly, implementation that combines both object oriented and functional programming paradigms can avail of the modular and syntactical simplicity benefits of the former, while limiting needless bundling of code artefacts (a limitation of object oriented approaches famously described as: “you wanted a banana but what you got was a gorilla holding the banana” [75]).
 Thirdly, a sensible trade-off needs to be found between transparent code implementation (which requires clear and sufficiently detailed documentation) and Agile Software Development (for which a foundational principle is prioritizing the development of working code over writing documentation [44]).
-Our software framework makes this trade off by enforcing the use of consistent code naming conventions and file organisation which in turn enables automated generation of simple documentation at every code update.
+Our software framework makes this trade-off by enforcing the use of consistent code naming conventions and file organisation which in turn enables automated generation of simple documentation at every code update.
 All model data-structures and algorithms are therefore always documented (at least minimally, with machine authored content), meaning model developers have a requirement to write customized documentation less frequently.

-A future software framework for ethical CHEMs would ideally incorporate a base set of features useful to developers of computational models across all domains of public health, with the capability for community-led extensions that are tailored to the needs of modellers focused on specific health-conditions.
+A future software framework for ethical CHEMs would ideally incorporate a base set of features useful to developers of computational models across all domains of public health, with the capability for extensions that are tailored to the needs of communities modellers focused on specific health-conditions.

 Conclusion